jichengyue/Rulez/README.md

 The engine provides a visual web-based editor for the rules.

 * The user can create a new rule.
 When creating, it's prompted to enter:
-  * An identifying *name* for the rule.
+  * An identifier **name** for the rule.
 It must be unique.
 It's important to choose carefully the name: once the rule is evaluated by code, renaming the rule may result in strings of code that reference to a non-existing rule.
-  * An exhaustive *description* about the meaning of the rule and about when is to be applied
+  * An exhaustive **description** about the meaning of the rule and about when is to be applied
-  * Some *parameters* (like the parameters of a function).
+  * Some **parameters** (like the parameters of a function).
 If any, they must be declared writing down their names separated by comma.
   * The *context* in which the rule will be applied. (see the **Contexts** section)
   * The real *rule*.
 It's a boolean expression, whose result indicates whether or not the rule will enable the behaviour that you are trying to describe.
 (For further instructions, see the **Rule syntax** section)

-### Applying the rules (code-side)
+### Applying a rule (code-side)
 * For evaluating a rule (without paramters), just call the function `rulez?` with a string containing the name of the rule.
   E.g.: An administrator defines a rule, named `create_new_users`, that describes the possibility to create new users.
   If you want to evaluate it in the code, you just have to write: